|

 Verse 3She was engaged, ChorusShe was much fairer far than Trilby,

 Is It Okay to Use This Song for Belly Dancing?This song is unknown in countries such as Egypt, Lebanon, and Turkey, and the dancers there don't use it.
 You'll want to think carefully about the context of your performance before using this song.
 If you're doing a comedy act, then choosing this music will probably help inspire your humorous streak and prompt the audience to laugh with you.
 It could be fun for bellygrams, where the focus of the performance is to make the recipient the center of attention for a few minutes and provide laughs for the party.
-Wisconsin dancer Romnea uses it for bellygrams for that reason.
+Wisconsin dancer Romnea used it for bellygrams for that reason.
 It would not be appropriate for Arabic-speaking or Turkish audiences, because such audiences will expect you to use music from the Middle East, and they wouldn't recognize this as being classic Oriental dance music.
 Even for American audiences, if you're trying to do a "straight" performance, where your intent is to plant an image in the minds of audience members of a skilled artist, graceful dancer, elegant performer, or sensuous woman, this song probably wouldn't be the most appropriate choice.
 It has too many associations with the burlesque hoochy koochy, and has been the subject of too many jokes over the years.
-If the audience is primarily fellow dancers and you do non-comedy performance to this music, some audience members will probably conclude you don't really "understand" what kind of music is appropriate for Oriental dance.

 In the Strangest Places!This song pops up in the strangest places!
 The melody is truly deeply embedded in the American culture.